adamclark-dev/SmartThings-LightwaveRF/README.md

 ## Installation
 1. Create a new device type (https://graph.api.smartthings.com/ide/devices)

-2. Select from code at the top and paste the contents of [onOffDevice.groovy](https://github.com/adamclark-dev/smartthings-lighwaverf/blob/master/onOffDevice.groovy) into it.
+2. Click the select from code tab at the top of the page and paste the contents of [onOffDevice.groovy](https://github.com/adamclark-dev/smartthings-lighwaverf/blob/master/onOffDevice.groovy) into it.
 Then click create.

 3. Create a new device (https://graph.api.smartthings.com/device/list)
     * Name: Your Choice